anotherjesse/3monkeyinflation/README.md

-# 3monkey
+# 3 Monkey Inflation

 This is based on the three.js example [WebGL Instancing Dynamic](https://threejs.org/examples/?q=instancing#webgl_instancing_dynamic)

-I wanted to learn how to modify many instances of the same mesh and interact with them using the controllers.

-The controller scaling setup is a little wonky - since you don't point and scale just what the controller is point at.

-You just hold select and move your hands closer/further away to scale everything.

-This might mean the "room" moves away from you...

-Oh, and the monkeys move around using simplex noise

-You can hold use your left select to move all the monkeys at the same time.

-I wanted to explore rotation - but that involved quaterions and I didn't have time yet.
+This was based on my previous experiment "3monkeys" - this one I wanted to play a bit more with the controller input.

+As you press the select button, a monkey balloon is added where the controller is.
+It inflates until you release the controller.

+There is a bit of simplex noise to make the monkeys heads move a bit